RagnarB83/ash-documentation/docs/_build/html/_sources/job-types.rst.txt

 Molecular Dynamics
 ###########################

-Native molecular dynamics has not yet been implemented in ASH.
+It is possible to perform molecular dynamics in ASH in 2 ways.

+1. Classical molecular dynamics using a forcefield via the OpenMM.
-However, it is possible to do conveniently do classical molecular dynamics via OpenMM if a system has been set up using OpenMMTheory.
+This is only available for a system that has been set up using OpenMMTheory and utilizes the OpenMM library for energy, forces and dynamics.
 See :doc:`OpenMM-interface`

+2. General dynamics via an interface to ASE.
+   See :doc:`module_dynamics`